kdkrle/pizzeria_online/README.md

 The button 'Realizuj' (Realize) serves to complete the creation of the order.

-If the order is rejected, a notification will appear about what went wrong.
+If the order is rejected, there will appear a notification about what went wrong.
 On the other hand, if it is accepted, this screen closes, and a greeting screen opens with a notification about the successfully created order, which, in addition to the notification and greeting, contains the order code, which is used to track its status.

 Finally, since the order is successfully created, the relevant data is inserted into all the tables.
 In the 'artikli' (articles) table, the